 Academic Affairs at Northern Arizona University

-university’s mission and goals.
+to achieve the university’s mission and goals.
 Some of the means by

 which we strive to support these efforts include: